skx/kilua/README.md

     * Inserts the given string at the current cursor position.
 (Newlines work as expected.)
 * mark()
    * get the position of the mark.
+   * A return value of (-1,-1) means there is no mark set.
 * mark(x,y)
    * set the position of the mark.
 * open( [filename] )